-Traditional hand sanitisers tend to be very drying and full of nasty chemicals but this alcohol free hand sanitiser is much kinder to your hard working hands.
-It’s organic, moisturising and free from parabens yet is affordable and effective, killing 99.9% of germs and wiping out influenza and swine flu viruses so you can rest assured that your hands will be ready to get back to all those lovely newborn snuggles.
+Traditional hand sanitisers tend to be very drying and full of nasty chemicals, but this alcohol free hand sanitiser is much kinder to your hard-working hands.
+It’s organic, moisturising and free from parabens whilst still being effective, killing 99.9% of germs and wiping out influenza and swine flu viruses, so you can rest assured that your hands will be ready to get back to all those lovely newborn snuggles.

 The hope for most mothers, and almost certainly the kind of mothers wanting to do things ethically and with biological normativity in mind, is that they will be able to exclusively breastfeed their newborn baby, at least up to the 6 months minimum recommended by the World Health Organisation.
 Things don’t always go according to plan when it comes to breastfeeding, though.
 It may be natural but it’s far from easy for most women and support and access to specialist knowledge for new mothers in the UK is woefully inadequate.
 No wonder then that we have some of the lowest breastfeeding rates in the world, with 80% of women stopping breastfeeding before they want to.

-Having had a traumatic breastfeeding journey myself, I am absolutely not one to try and lecture you on the need to breastfeed if, for whatever reason, it’s not possible or practical for you.
-Yes, human babies should ideally be drinking human breast milk for the first part of their lives, but women have always had to seek alternatives for breastfeeding due to the intensely difficult and time consuming nature of it.
-Wet nurses, other family members and, yes, bottle feeding have all been used by mothers for thousands of years, so there is NO SHAME in a 21st century woman seeking alternatives either.
+Having had a traumatic breastfeeding journey myself, I am absolutely not one to lecture you on the need to breastfeed if, for whatever reason, it’s not possible or practical for you.
+Sure, human babies should ideally be drinking human breast milk for the first part of their lives, but women have always had to seek alternatives for breastfeeding due to the intensely difficult and time consuming nature of it.
+Wet nurses, other family members and, yes, even bottle feeding have all been used by mothers for thousands of years, so there is NO SHAME in a 21st century woman seeking alternatives too.

 Bottle feeding, whether exclusively or in combination with breastfeeding as I ended up doing, isn’t a particularly eco friendly way to feed your baby and there’s a limit to what you can do about it.
-If you’re using formula there’s a whole host of environmental problems with that from the use of cattle to the tin packaging, and if you’re pumping breast milk you’ll have to live with some kind of plastic in your life even if it’s just the breast pump.
+If you’re using formula there’s a whole host of environmental problems from the use of cattle to the tin packaging.
+Or if you’re pumping breast milk you’ll have to live with some kind of plastic in your life even if it’s just the breast pump.

-There are, however, some eco friendly alternatives to plastic bottles that you can invest in to help minimise the environmental impact of bottle feeding.
-After an extensive search I found that Kleen Kanteen and Hevea are among the most ethical, plastic-free alternatives to traditional bottles.
-They are an investment and, like all bottle systems, require regular disposal of the silicone teat, however if you are committed to using plastic-free baby bottles then these are high quality and worth the money.
+There are, however, some excellent eco friendly alternatives to plastic bottles that you can invest in to help minimise the environmental impact of bottle feeding.
+After an extensive search I found that One Green Bottle are among the most ethical, plastic-free alternatives to traditional bottles.
+I also found the Everyday glass bottle if you prefer glass over stainless steel.
+They are an investment and, like all bottle systems, require regular disposal of the silicone teat.
+However if you are committed to using plastic-free baby bottles then these are high quality and worth the money.